 A fighting RPG with a gorgeous Japanese style!
 This game is developed by the unbelievably talented team behind the viral Ukiyo-e-Heroes art project.

-Edo Superstar was crowdfunded via Kickstarter for $65,000, having built a fanbase from their previous Art project.
+Edo Superstar was crowdfunded via Kickstarter for $65,000, having built somewhat of a fanbase from their previous Art project.
 The process was intensive as it involved me composing, recording, and producing the vast majority of the audio aspects - Music and SFX.

 The visual style of the game is refreshingly unique and I decided to go for a cocktail of traditional Japanese scales and instruments mixed with modern pop production and rhythm elements.